← MRI Terms

 • Spondylolisthesis or instability

-In the neck, spinal cord compression is especially important.
-The spinal cord is the main nerve cable that runs from the brain through the neck and upper back.
+The thecal sac is the covering around the spinal nerves and spinal fluid; compression means pressure on it.
+In the neck, spinal cord compression is especially important — the spinal cord is the main nerve cable running from the brain through the neck and upper back.

 Mild, Moderate, and Severe Facet Arthropathy